Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling: Multi-shot JSP Solving

-In order to counteract limitations of window-wise successive optimization due to ``decomposition mistakes'' and unnecessary idle times that do not directly affect the makespan to some extent, we have devised two additional techniques that can be incorporated into the iterative scheduling process.
+In order to counteract limitations of window-wise successive optimization due to ``decomposition mistakes'' as well as unnecessary idle times that do not directly affect the makespan, we have devised two additional techniques that can be incorporated into the iterative scheduling process.
 The first extension is time window \emph{overlapping}, where a configurable percentage of the operations per time window can still be rescheduled when proceeding to the next time window.
-To this end, an (optimized) partial schedule is postprocessed and the configured number of operations to overlap are picked in decreasing order of starting times.
-For example, if one operation from the first time window is supposed overlap for the decomposed schedule in Figure~\ref{fig:decomposed}, the second operation of job~\lstinline{2} whose starting time~\lstinline{4} is latest may be chosen, which in turn enables its processing after the second operation of job~\lstinline{3} by rescheduling together with operations of the second time window.
-The addition of overlapping operations to the encoding in Listing~\ref{prg:encoding} requires handling them similar to operations of the time window to schedule, i.e., enabling the choice of an execution order by the rules in lines \ref{prg:base:order}-\ref{prg:base:order:end} rather than fixing the order by the rule in line~\ref{prg:base:ordered}.
-As the second extension, we can make use of a stratified ASP program to postprocess an (optimized) partial schedule by inspecting operations of the latest time window in the order of starting times whether idle slots on their machines allow for an earlier execution.
-The starting times obtained by the \emph{compression} are then taken instead of those calculated in the actual schedule optimization, and, e.g., the starting time~\lstinline{12} of the third operation of job~\lstinline{1} would be turned into~\lstinline{9} to fill the idle slot available on machine~\lstinline{3} when compressing the decomposed schedule displayed in Figure~\ref{fig:decomposed}.
+To this end, an (optimized) partial schedule is postprocessed and the configured number of operations to overlap are picked in decreasing order of starting times, as encoded by the following stratified ASP program: